Internal Links

 Fortunately, in August 2002, I was offered a nice financial severance package and,

-as I had paid my mortgage off 9 years earlier, aged 35, and my finances were already ludicrously healthy (no thanks to my
+as I had paid my mortgage off 9 years earlier, aged 35, and my finances were already healthy (no thanks to my

 employer, just my meticulous financial strategy over the past 26 years, as employee and sponsored student), I decided to move into